By: Gary McKechnie

 Then there’s Monticello’s famed Opera House.
 Built in 1890, this historic building remains a “rural center for the arts” with regular performances such as plays, touring musicians, holiday shows, and murder mysteries.
 The performance hall is upstairs, with downstairs space available for private parties and weddings.

-A few blocks east, just past an abandoned antebellum home that brings to mind Tara from “Gone with the Wind,” the Jefferson County Farmers Market is as colorful and delightful as any country market you’ve seen.
+A few blocks east, just past a fabulously restored antebellum home that brings to mind Tara from “Gone with the Wind,” the Jefferson County Farmers Market is as colorful and delightful as any country market you’ve seen.

 Before heading out, take a self-guided tour of the town (you’ll find maps at the Chamber).
-Monticello’s entire 27-square block historic district, which encompasses roughly 600 pre-1930s buildings, received its own listing on the National Register of Historic Places and within this group are 22 individual buildings also listed on the register including the Lyndhurst Plantation, the Jefferson County Jail, and the Monticello High School.
+Monticello’s entire 27-square block historic district, which encompasses roughly 600 pre-1930s buildings, received its own listing on the National Register of Historic Places and within this group are 22 individual buildings also listed on the register including the the Jefferson County Jail and the Monticello High School.

 On the Road – and On the Waterfront